kushpatel7764/AI_Resume_Creator/README.md

 8. One the script is running, open your browser and go to: http://127.0.0.1:5000.
 9. In the Available Jobs tab, user can browse job listings.
 10. In the Profile tab, users can save their information.

+**Test Functions**
+* test_get_all_json_objects: Tests whether job data is correctly read from a JSON file.
+* test_database_setup: Tests whether job data from a JSON file is successfully inserted into an SQLite database.
+* test_job_details: Tests whether the function get_job_by_id function correctly retrieves the specified fields from the database.
+This ensures that a more complete data is displayed for user selected job item.
+* test_user_input_request: Tests that /save_profile  correctly receives the input data as typed by the user.
+If all user input received from request.form is accurate, it can then be passed to the insert_user_profile_data function.
+This function will store all user input in the same SQLite database as the job data.
+* test_save_profile: Tests that user input is correctly inserted into the SQLite database by insert_user_profile_data function.

 **Why Google Gemini AI?**
 * I chose this google gemini api because I am familiar with it